|

 Students who will be in the 11th or 12th grade after the YLF and who

-have a disability.
+a disability.
 Students should want to discover their potential

 for leadership.